New Feature: Screen Recording With System Sounds In Chrome

 How It Works

-When a user chooses to share the audio - by toggling the option ON - the system sounds will get captured together with their microphone audio (if present) in one merged audio track.
+When a user chooses to share the audio - by toggling the option ON - the system or tab sounds will get captured together with their microphone audio (if present) in one merged audio track.

 You can record the sound from YouTube videos, video calls held in the browser and even Netflix movies.